 Cook the chicken patty until the bottom is golden brown, about 6-8 minutes.

-Cover with foil and set aside for a few minutes.
-(The burgers will continue cooking as they rest, and will reach 165°F.)
+The burgers will continue cooking as they rest, and will reach 165°F.

-While the burgers are resting, make the burger sauce (optional).
+While the burgers are resting, make the burger sauce.
 Whisk all of the sauce ingredients together in a medium bowl.

 ½ cup mayonnaise, 4 teaspoons Dijon mustard, 6 tablespoons BBQ sauce, 2 teaspoons Worcestershire Sauce, ¼ teaspoon kosher salt, 1 teaspoon ground black pepper, ½ teaspoon crushed red pepper